ISBN (print): 978-1-7322190-0-7

-Should we be optimistic as we look to the future?
-Hope and the Future examines what legitimate hope for the future necessarily depends on.
-It describes how we face a growing number of human challenges that require that we think, act, and relate in new ways—often fundamentally new ways.
-And it looks at how addressing those challenges will require not just fresh ideas, but a critical “growing up” as a species.
+“Hope and the Future addresses what legitimate hope for the future necessarily depends on.
+It describes how we face a growing number of challenges that require that we think, act, and relate in new ways—often fundamentally new ways.
+And it explores how effectively addressing those challenges will require not just fresh ideas, but a critical “growing up” as a species.
 This essential book also looks at ways needed changes are already happening, and how when we are ready for them, they can seem surprisingly straightforward, indeed, like common sense.
 Hope and the Future is an exploration of the “new common sense” on which our future depends.”

-The concept of Cultural Maturity provides a direct answer to this last most important of questions.
+The concept of Cultural Maturity offers a direct answer to this last most important of questions.
 In doing so, it provides a compelling guiding story for going forward.
 It also provides concrete guidance for taking on the tasks before us.
 Hope and the Future argues that if the concept of Cultural Maturity is not basically correct, it is hard to conceive of a vital human future.

 About the Author